 Must be recommended by the Graduate Council and approved by the Dean, College of Graduate Studies.

 These are minimum standards in assessing graduate faculty membership.
 Individual programs may apply different standards by vote of the faculty of the program as long as they are equivalent or more stringent and are approved by the Graduate Council and the Dean of the College of Graduate Studies.

 Part-time adjunct faculty members and full-time faculty members on non-tenure track appointments at MTSU, and individuals who are not MTSU faculty members but have specific expertise pertinent to graduate programs may be recommended for membership on an adjunct basis.
 Adjunct membership must be renewed every three years.
 Adjunct members may not direct doctoral dissertations or Master's theses, but may serve as committee members/readers and may teach graduate courses.

 If assigned to teach a graduate course the individual must hold the terminal degree in the teaching field.
-If the terminal degree is not a doctorate in the field, the application must include an approved MTSU Academic Preparation Certification (APC) verifying that the applicant meets SACS criteria to teach at the graduate level.
+If the terminal degree is not a doctorate in the field, the application must include an approved MTSU Academic Preparation Certification (APC), approved by Academic Affairs verifying that the applicant meets SACS criteria to teach at the graduate level.

 The applicant must also:

 For persons seeking adjunct graduate faculty membership for purposes other than instructing graduate courses, the department chair (or Graduate Program Director if in an interdisciplinary program) should provide a letter stating specific expertise/qualifications related to the specific graduate faculty duties to be assigned.